Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 * [Django](https://www.djangoproject.com/)
 is a web development framework that assists in building and maintaining quality web applications.
 Django helps eliminate repetitive tasks making the development process an easy and time saving experience.

-* django templating language

-The django templating language is a templating language which is used for rendering data in html templates and is used for communication between the front end and back end of an app.

 * [jquery](https://jquery.com/) is used to simplify DOM manipulation.
 Jquery is a javascript library that is used to provide interactivity on websites.
 The $ sign signals to the browser that jquery is being used.

-* [python](https://www.python.org/psf-landing/) is a high level programming language used for apps in many frameworks such as flask, pyramid and django.
+* [Python](https://www.python.org/psf-landing/) is a high level programming language used for apps in many frameworks such as flask, pyramid and django.
 Python supports many programming paradigms and is object orientated and has a comprehensive set of libraries.
 Python is managed by a non profit organsation the Python software foundation.
 The version of Python I used in my app is 3.7

 * [Postgres](https://www.postgresql.org/)

 I used Postgres for the models in my database, although sqlite3 was available in django.
-Mongodb is a document database that provides the user with the facility to create, read, update and delete documents in a database.
-Mongodb documents are stored in collections in json or bson format and this makes it easy to work with in Python and other programming languages.
+This was because my app is deployed to heroku and heroku is an ephemeral file system so my data would disappear each time I logged into heroku!
+Postgres is an open source object-relational database system that provides the user with the facility to create, read, update and delete documents data.

 * Heroku